jeremyjkerby/CardioBuddy/README.md

 TODO.
 Install from Android Studio.

 ## API Architecture
 Once the server is setup and running, you may execute the following API calls using cURL in a terminal to perform some actions as you would in the Android application.
-Rplace any occurrence of value with what is expected.
+Replace any occurrence of "value" with what is expected.

 ### User
 Create new user: